chiubaca/react-advanced-lightning-talk/presentation/slides.md

 I'm a SWE at Zoopla.

-Mostly Bluesky these days. but you can find me around on the interwebs.
+Mostly Bluesky these days. but you can find me around on various socials.
 -->

 ---